ProticM/plazar-js/packages/bootstrap-ui/README.md

 # plazarjs/bootstrap-ui

 > A set of predefined components styled with the Bootstrap CSS framework (version v4.1.x).
-Currently, this package should be used only in non module environments.
+Currently, this package should be used only in non modular environments (via script tag).

 ## Usage